Most Frequently Asked Questions Regarding Credit Unions:

 What is the CFPB?

-What is the CFPB purpose?
+What is the CFPB’s purpose?

 What are Oak Tree’s security precautions?

 We provide real-time network and security monitoring and alerting 24 hours a day/7 days a week.
-We address network and workstation security with state of the art premier perimeter network firewall, continually and constantly monitored and updated for optimal protection.
+We address network and workstation security with state-of-the-art premier perimeter network firewall, continually and constantly monitored and updated for optimal protection.

 How did Credit Unions get started?

-The earliest financial cooperatives date back to the beginning of 19th century in England.
+The earliest financial cooperatives date back to the beginning of the 19th century in England.
 A few decades later, credit unions took root in Germany.
 Organized by Herman Schulze-Delitzsch and Friedrich Raiffeisen, these early credit unions became the model for today’s credit unions in the United States.
 Distinguishing features of these German credit unions included:

 • Democratic governance;